sybrew/the-seo-framework/readme.txt

 			* The methods it contains were moved from the `\The_SEO_Framework\Generate` class, TODO which is now removed.
 			* This class is part of the façade class `\The_SEO_Framework\Load` (callable via `the_seo_framework()`).
 			* This class should not be instantiated directly.
 Use `the_seo_framework()` to get the object, instead.
+		* TODO `\The_SEO_Framework\Bridges\Ajax`, private, internal use only.
+			* This class is used to handle AJAX requests for The SEO Framework.
+			* The methods it contains were moved from `\The_SEO_Famework\Admin_Init` class.
+			* This class and its methods are static, and cannot be instantiated.
+			* All methods in the class are marked private, and should not be integrated in your software.
+			* This class is final, and cannot be extended.
+			* The class may contain some filters and actions, which are public.
+			* This class is autoloaded when admin-ajax requests are recorded.
+Since we do not handle "nopriv" requests, these are thus ignored.
 	* **Removed:**
 		* TODO `\The_SEO_Framework\Generate`
 * **Method notes:**